iamvivien/iamvivien.github.io/README.md

 The SCTF member will be able to amend the number of vehicles and pedestrians that will appear in game.
 An option to upload a 360 degree video to represent the environment is also available.

 The environment will be updated accordingly after all changes made by the SCTF member are saved.

 ## **VIDEO**
-A YouTube link has being provided as a tutorial on how to use "CycleMyLyfe".
-The similar video is available when the user selects the "Tutorial" button.
+A YouTube link has being provided on how to use "CycleMyLyfe" which they can access via

 ## **FAQ**